vvalls/Acceleration/README.md

 # Acceleration.jl

-This repository contains a Julia package with multiple first-order algorithms for solving (non)-convex programs.
+This repository contains a Julia package with multiple first-order algorithms for (non)-convex programs.
 The following is quick example of how to use the package:

 ```julia
 using Acceleration